Can Sinus Pressure Cause Tooth Pain?

 How do you know if the tooth pain you are experiencing is sinus related or something more serious?

 Here are some questions to ask yourself to help determine the source of your tooth pain.

-Of course, you can always contact Dr. Marra at Huntersville Cosmetic & Family Dentistry with questions about tooth pain, especially if the pain does not go away or increases in severity.
+Of course, you can always contact Dr. Marra at Huntersville Cosmetic & Family Dentistry for emergency dental services and with questions about tooth pain, especially if the pain does not go away or increases in severity.